act28/pia-openvpn-proxy/README.md

 `UID` / `GID` - Your UID/GID on your host machine.

+`MASQUERADE` - set to "true" to add masquerade rule for tun0 and use container as a router

 ## Connecting to the VPN Proxy

 To connect to the VPN Proxy, set your browser proxy to 127.0.0.1:8118 (or 0.0.0.0:8118 if that does not work).
 If you override the docker port `-p`, make sure to use that port number instead.